 Con Edison CFO Robert Hoglund to Present at 2016 EEI Financial Conference, November 8

-NEW YORK, NY--(Marketwired - November 03, 2016) - Con Edison (NYSE: ED) Senior Vice President and Chief Financial Officer Robert Hoglund will present an overview of the company's long-range plan at the 2016 Edison Electric Institute Financial Conference on November 8 at 10:15 a.m.
+NEW YORK, NY -- November 4, 2016 -- Con Edison (NYSE: ED) Senior Vice President and Chief Financial Officer Robert Hoglund will present an overview of the company's long-range plan at the 2016 Edison Electric Institute Financial Conference on November 8 at 11:15 a.m.
 (Eastern time).

 The webcast will be available at http:www.wsw.com/webcast/eei3/ed and slides will be available on Con Edison's website, http://phx.corporate-ir.net/phoenix.zhtml?c=61493&p=irol-presentations.